Battle of Alvøen: Aftermath

-It appeared to some observers that HMS Tartar was about to strike her colours, but at that moment a favourable breeze blew up, allowing the frigate to make good her escape.
+It appeared to some observers that Tartar was about to strike her colours, but at that moment a favourable breeze blew up, allowing the frigate to make good her escape.
 The Norwegian commander, Biele, claimed "If the windless wind had not come for us, I dare almost say that the frigate was now ours."

-Morale amongst the Norwegians rose quickly at the perceived victory in driving away the large British warship, even though she had not been captured.
+Morale amongst the Norwegians rose quickly at the perceived victory in driving away Tartar, even though she had not been captured.
 Money for building new gunboats became readily available from public subscription.
-HMS Tartar was the last major warship to try invading the inner waters of Bergen where large ships could become targets for the highly manoeuvrable smaller gunboats.
+HMS Tartar was the last major British warship to enter the inner waters of Bergen, where large ships could become targets for the highly manoeuvrable smaller gunboats.

 The fight had lasted only 57 minutes, each gunboat firing its weapon once every three minutes.
 Bielke considered this impressive, considering that the flotilla had been in training for only three weeks.
 The money raised from private individuals was sufficient to build three new small gunboats (kanonjoller).
 With this, it was enough to maintain a force in Bergen and at the same time let some vessels go in convoy service along the coast to protect the trade.

-As for HMS Tartar, the ship sailed back to England and was repaired there.
+As for Tartar, she sailed back to England and was repaired there.
 The ship participated in several actions along the Norwegian coast after this, then with new ship commander, Joseph Baker.
-"Tartar" ran aground and sank in Baltic Sea August 18, 1811.

-The battle of the Alvøen was not blow in the slightest to RN operations in the Baltic, but was of great importance for the British operations along the Norwegian coast during the war from 1808-1814, emphasising the tactical necessity of avoiding actions close inshore.
+Tartar ran aground and sank in the Baltic Sea on 18 August 1811.
+The battle of the Alvøen was not a blow in the slightest to Royal Navy operations in the Baltic, but was of great importance for the British operations along the Norwegian coast during the war from 1808 to 1814, emphasising the tactical necessity of avoiding actions close inshore.